Limitations on device independent key secure against non signaling adversary via the squashed non-locality: Numerical upper bounds on squashed nonlocality

-Fig. \ref{fig:numerical-ub-all}(d) clearly shows that our measure, non-signaling squashed non-locality ${\cal N}_{sq}$ is {\it not} a faithful measure of non-locality.
+Fig. \ref{fig:numerical-ub-all}(d) clearly shows that our measure, non-signaling squashed nonlocality ${\cal N}_{sq}$ is {\it not} a faithful measure of nonlocality.
 The orange curve is the upper bound on ${\cal N}_{sq}$, and we have found that the bound reaches to $0$ for $\varepsilon = 0.2$ (it remains equal 0 for $\varepsilon \in (0.2, 0.25]$ due to the convexity of the measure).
-It strongly suggests that there exists non-locality which can not be turned into security.
+It strongly suggests that there exists nonlocality which can not be turned into security.
 Indeed, for these devices, no protocol of distribution is known.
 Using wirings that is necessary for the key to be non-zero, imply that we enter to some extent the general scenario of $K_{DI}$ for which there is a wide class of attacks \cite{Salwey-Wolf}.
-Since our scenario is restricted, we can not postulate nonequivalence between non-locality and secrecy in NSDI paradigm.
+Since our scenario is restricted, we can not postulate nonequivalence between nonlocality and secrecy in NSDI paradigm.

-\subsection{Method to obtain the upper bound on ${\cal N}_{sq}$}
+\subsubsection{Method to obtain the upper bound on ${\cal N}_{sq}$}

-The non-signaling squashed non-locality defined in Eq. (\ref{eqn:SN_full}), is the optimal conditional mutual information $\mathrm{I}(A:B|E')_{{\cal E}(\mathrm{P_{HRW}})}$, between Alice and Bob, when Eve holds the complete extension of the device $\mathrm{P_{HRW}}$.
+The non-signaling squashed nonlocality defined in Eq. (\ref{eqn:SN_full}), is the optimal conditional mutual information $\mathrm{I}(A:B|E')_{{\cal E}(\mathrm{P_{HRW}})}$, between Alice and Bob, when Eve holds the complete extension of the device $\mathrm{P_{HRW}}$.
 It involves a maximization over the measurement (input) choices of Alice and Bob.
 In our cryptographic protocol, we assume that Eve will perform an adaptive choice of measurements after learning Alice and Bob's measurements, followed by a post-processing channel.
 We also observed that an arbitrary adaptive measurement by Eve, direct or general, with any post-processing channel, provides an upper bound on $N_{sq}$, which remains convex over $\varepsilon$, in the entire range of $\varepsilon$.